varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 * The column metadata contain the required columns and their data types.
 * The joined column from the Customer table has an SQL expression applied.
 * The derived `Customer_BK` has a `FlexToBk()` applied that uses the joined `CustomerID` column from the customer table.
-* The derived `Customer_BK` has a reference to the main Customer table and its main Business Key.
+* The derived `Customer_BK` has a reference to the main Customer table and its main Integration Key.
 This allows the Data Vault accelerator to treat these tables as Satellite candidates.

 These metadata operations will allow the address information to be loaded twice, and the tables will be candidates for different types of target objects for the Data Vault.